 - CD margin: Under the same conditions, the dispersion tolerance for 100G optical modules is 1/100 of 10G optical modules, accounting for 40G optical module 16/100.
 It can use dispersion compensation technology, in the electric field or the optical domain compensation to complete the dispersion compensation for each wavelength.

-- Non-linear effects: 100G optical module than 10G / 40G optical module nonlinear effects more messy.
+- Non-linear effects: 100G optical module messier than 10G / 40G optical module.

-Although 100G optical transceivers is faced with so many challenges, and they will get overcome with the advancement of future techs.
+Although 100G optical transceivers are faced with so many challenges, and they will get overcome with the advancement of future techs.
 Believing 100G optics will still prevail for a long time.
-For this, Gigalight, as a professional supplier of optical components, have launched a series of 100G optical transceiver modules to keep pace with the development trend of optical interconnect markets.
-Welcome to contact Gigalight.